-Explores how early medieval landscapes with castles and small villages became wider communitiesthe first modern cities.
+Explores how early medieval landscapes with castles and small villages became wider communities the first modern cities.
 Focuses on the major debates of the Middle Ages: the tensions between country and city life; the role of the church; Scholasticism; the debate between reason and faith; the role of the French cathedral in medieval life; the lay reaction to ecclesiastical control and the rise of communal Italian cities such as Florence, Venice and Siena centered around the civic palace; and the early requirements for city beautification.
 We will "visit" (virtually) the first hospital, universities and prototypical housing.
 Everyday life will be illustrated from the material remains of art and architecture through a cross section of different social environments.
-3 credits of the course will be focused on the relationship between the brain and consciousness including self-awareness, theory of mind, deception, abstract reasoning, art, music, spatial abilities and language.
-Steeped in recent findings in both psychology and neuroscience, the goal of this class will be to provide a modern foundation in the mind and the brain.
 3 credits